November 4, 2016

 Sani-Matic Documentation and Tests Support Cleaning Validation

-There are several tests and documentation turnover packages that help pharmaceutical companies achieve cleaning validation for both the washer and the racks.
+There are several tests and documentation Turn Over Packages (TOP) that help pharmaceutical companies achieve cleaning validation for both the washer and the racks.
 Here are three examples of tests Sani-Matic regularly performs:

 - Riboflavin Coverage Test.
 Riboflavin, a yellow vitamin that glows under a blacklight, is sprayed throughout the washer’s chamber, tank, rack or other target items being tested.
 The rinse solution is then delivered through the washer’s sprays.
 Once a coverage test cycle is complete, the target item is checked with a blacklight to ensure the riboflavin has been completely removed.